Skip to main content

 The best Cursor alternatives in 2026

-1. Bodega One (local-first, one-time purchase)
+1. Bodega One Code (local-first, free for personal use)

-Bodega One is a standalone desktop app: Electron 40, Monaco editor, AI chat, and an autonomous coding agent in one installer.
+Bodega One Code is a standalone desktop app: Electron 40, Monaco editor, AI chat, and an autonomous coding agent in one installer.
 Windows, macOS, Linux.
 It is the only option on this list that is both a full standalone IDE and built local-first from day one.

 The Quality Enforcement Layer (QEL) is the feature that changes how agent coding feels.
 Every agentic task runs through a five-step verification pass: the agent checks its own output against the original spec, runs incremental compile gates, and sweeps for structural issues before it can mark anything complete.
 This is not an optional mode.
 It is how the agent works.